bsc-mem/PROFET/mem_bw_load/README.md

 The average generated memory bandwidth from NTIMES iterations is 8307.5 MB/s.
 The highest bandwidth during NTIMES iterations was 8385.8 MB/s while the lowest was 7832.0 MB/s.
 For the best precision, memory bandwidth can be measured using uncore counters (with tools such as **perf**, **LIKWID**, etc.), which we used to get bandwidth-latency dependencies in PROFET model.

-The code is currently tested with Intel compiler and Intel MPI library only.